microsoft/pbiworkshops/Data Factory in a Day/DataPipeline.md

     ![File directory variable](./Media/filedirectory-variable.png)

 1. With the Get metadata activity still selected, navigate to the **Settings** tab.
 Add new Field list values by selecting **New** twice.
-Within each of the drop-downs, configure the values as **Child items** and **Item name**.
+Within each of the drop-downs, configure the values as **Child items**.
 This ensures that the metadata activity retrieves information about the child items and their names within the specified directory.

     ![Get metadata field list](./Media/get-metadata-field-list.png)

 1. Next, navigate to the General tab with the Get metadata activity selected.
-Update the **Name** field with the text "**Get child items in folder**".
+Update the **Name** field with the text "**Get items in folder**".
 This step helps in identifying and managing the activity within your pipeline, making it easier to understand its purpose and functionality.

     ![Get child items in folder name](./Media/get-child-items-in-folder.png)

-1. Create a conditional path by dragging and dropping the **On completion** option between the **Set file directory** activity and the **Get child items in folder** activity.
+1. Create a conditional path by dragging and dropping the **On completion** option between the **Set file directory** activity and the **Get items in folder** activity.
 This step establishes a logical flow in your pipeline, ensuring that the metadata retrieval occurs only after the file directory has been set.

     Once complete, select **Validate** on the **Home** tab to ensure there are no errors within the pipeline.
 After validation, select **Run** to start the pipeline.